storacha/specs/w3-deal.md

 _Agency_ could also re-delegate same unconstrained `deal/sign` UCAN capability to the _Agency_ (spade-proxy) allowing it to sign any deals.

-This tradeoffs increased security for convenience.
+This trade-offs increased security for convenience.

 [spade]:https://github.com/ribasushi/spade
 [`did:web`]: https://w3c-ccg.github.io/did-method-web/